zzy13950761022/uav-llm-integration/README.md

 conda config --env --add channels conda-forge
 # and the robostack channel
 conda config --env --add channels robostack-staging
-# remove the defaults channel just in case, this might return an error if it is not in the list which is ok
+# remove the defaults channel just in case, THIS MIGHT RETURN AN ERROR if it is not in the list WHICH IS OK
 conda config --env --remove channels defaults
 ```